martinsolent/bdats_2/docs/otjh/child-1.md

 **Below is an overview of the of the delivery for Solent University Digital Apprentices.**

-Apprentices should be doing **46.4 weeks** of learning per year or **46.4 Off-the-job Study Days** so there is flexibility in assessment weeks and holiday breaks to self-manage your learning outside of the formal teaching delivery to take your holiday.
+Apprentices should be doing **46.4 weeks** of learning per year or **46.4 Off-the-job Study Days** so there is flexibility in assessment weeks and holiday breaks to self-manage your learning outside of the formal teaching delivery to take your holidays.

 |**Trimester 1 - (Sept – Jan)**                                                 |
 |:------------------------------------------------------------------------------|